A statistical physics and dynamical systems perspective on geophysical extreme events: Open challenges in the study of geophysical extreme events

-We build upon the evidence that traditional statistical extreme value analysis techniques (see, e.g.~\cite{HaanFerreira2010}) only partly elucidate this class of events.
-Such techniques successfully define a framework for determining the probability of occurrence of events that are large or small relative to some specific observable (e.g. temperature, precipitation, solar wind).
-Yet, they are not suitable for describing spatially heterogeneous phenomena or phenomena issuing from largely unprecedented dynamics, such as may be the case for geophysical extreme events, nor to account for their underlying physical drivers.
+Nonetheless, conventional EVT techniques come with some limitations (see, e.g.~\cite{HaanFerreira2010}).
+They are for example not suitable for describing spatially heterogeneous phenomena or phenomena issuing from largely unprecedented dynamics, such as may be the case for some geophysical extreme events.
+Similarly, conventional EVT does not account for the physical drivers underlying the extremes.
 This has motivated the introduction of a number of new mathematical formalisms based on defining extreme events as rare recurrences in the phase space of high-dimensional systems~\cite{lucarini2016extremes,ragone2018computation,faranda2018extreme,bouchet2019rare,ghil2020physics,abadi2020dynamical,freitas2020rare,caby2020extreme,haydn2020limiting,pons2020sampling,galfi2021fingerprinting,alberti2021small}.
 We specifically highlight the work by Lucarini et al. \cite{lucarini2016extremes}, which presents a rigorous framework for the link between extreme value theory and dynamical systems, and \cite{ghil2020physics} which brings together the dynamical systems theory and nonequilibrium statistical physics perspectives.
 Among the main achievements of the above approaches we note: demonstrating how rare geophysical events correspond to unstable fixed points of the attractor ~\cite{lucarini2016extremes,abadi2020dynamical,freitas2020rare}, identifying special sets of trajectories corresponding to rare events~\cite{ragone2018computation,bouchet2019rare, galfi2021fingerprinting}, detecting partial synchronization of system variables~\cite{faranda2018extreme,haydn2020limiting,pons2020sampling} and elucidating the spatio-temporal variability of dynamical properties of complex systems \cite{caby2020extreme, alberti2021small}.
-These approaches have recently provided information on a number of geophysical phenomena, including climate extremes and their atmospheric drivers ~\cite{faranda2017dynamical,messori2017dynamical,faranda2019hammam,de2020compound,ragone2021rare, galfi2022persistent}, ocean dynamics~\cite{giamalaki2018signatures,giamalaki2021future}, ecosystems~\cite{grimaudo2022effects}, paleoclimate~\cite{messori2021characterising,brunetti2019co}, solar wind turbulence and space weather~\cite{alberti2021small,alberti2022concurrent}, turbulence~\cite{dubrulle2022many} and earthquake dynamics~\cite{gualandi2020predictable,gualandi2022stochastic}.
+These approaches have recently provided information on a number of geophysical phenomena, including climate extremes and their atmospheric drivers ~\cite{faranda2017dynamical,messori2017dynamical,faranda2019hammam,de2020compound,ragone2021rare, galfi2022persistent,hochman2023sources}, ocean dynamics~\cite{giamalaki2018signatures,giamalaki2021future}, ecosystems~\cite{Grimaudo2022a,Lazzari2021a}, paleoclimate~\cite{messori2021characterising,brunetti2019co}, solar wind turbulence, space weather and exoplanetary atmospheres~\cite{alberti2021small,alberti2022concurrent, hochman2023analogous}, turbulence~\cite{dubrulle2022many} and earthquake dynamics~\cite{gualandi2020predictable,gualandi2022stochastic}.

 Here, we seek to provide a detailed perspective of the above techniques and their links to established concepts from dynamical systems theory, which are applied to a range of data from idealised systems to experimental or observational datasets.
 Examples include the Lorenz-63 attractor~\cite{lorenz1963deterministic}, state-of-the-art climate data such as the ERA5 reanalysis ~\cite{hersbach2020era5} or global climate models~\cite{taylor2012overview,eyring2016overview}, geomagnetic data~\cite{jonkers2003four} and turbulence data~\cite{cappanera2021turbulence}.
 Considering such a wide range of datasets illustrates how approaches developed for low- and medium-dimensional systems can provide insights into high-dimensional chaotic data.
 The overview also considers the importance of finite size effects (including space and time resolution of the datasets).
 We thus bridge the gap between theoretical tools often defined with asymptotic limit theorems and complex datasets.